qddjs/qdd/README.md

 To get an idea whether `qdd` might be appropriate for your project, check that the following are true:

-* You don't rely on any dependencies' executables in your project's `"scripts"` in `package.json`.
 * Your project operates just fine if you pass `--ignore-scripts` to `npm` or `yarn` when you install dependencies.
 * You don't rely on `bundleDependencies`.